Speed limits in the Czech Republic: Historical speed limits

 On 29 January 1900, a government ordinance limited the speed of vehicles inside settlements to the velocity of a hand-cantering horse.
 In 1935, the speed limit inside settlements was set at 35 km/h.
 Vehicles with two or more trailers were limited to 35 km/h, while trucks and buses were limited to 50 km/h.
 However, public buses could ask for an exception.

 A law in 1950 limited the speed in thick fog to 25 km/h and at level crossings to 15 km/h.
 An ordinance introduced in 1953 specified places where speed needs to be slow, i.e. under 15 km/h: along processions, at pedestrian crossings, while the driver is entering the road, near buses or trams, near work places, while the road is oily or while pedestrian traffic is dense.

 A law in 1960 limited the speed inside settlements between 5 a.m. and 11 p.m. to 50 km/h.
 Buses and trucks over 3500 kg were limited outside settlements to 80 km/h.
 Also, in 1966, motorcycles were limited to 80 km/h.
 Long-distance buses were freed from limits.
 Towed automobiles were limited to 50 km/h.

 Speed limits were abolished on motorways (dálnice), even for trucks and motorcycles, in 1971.
 Furthermore, in 1976, all of the 50 km/h limits were increased to 60 km/h.
 The special limits for motorcycles, trucks and buses were repealed.
 The ordinance in 1979 was the first to limit speeds outside of settlements.
 Cars were limited to 90 km/h and 110 km/h on motorways, long-distance buses to 90 km/h, motorcycles and trucks under 6000 kg to 80 km/h, trucks over 6000 kg and buses to 70 km/h.
 The limit of 60 km/h (only between 5 a.m. and 11 p.m.) was kept for roads inside settlements.

 A limit of 90 km/h and 110 km/h on motorways was established in 1989 for vehicles under 3500 kg and for buses.
 Furthermore, motorcycles were limited to 90 km/h and all other motor vehicles were limited to 80 km/h.
 The speed inside settlements was limited 60 km/h and 80 km/h on motorways, including at night.
 Specially signed pedestrian zones and house zones was introduced with a 20 km/h limit.

 Ordinance No. 223/1997 Sb., which took effect on October 1, 1997, reduced the settlement limit to 50 km/h and increased the motorway limit to 130 km/h, including for motorcycles.

+On October 5, 2025, a trial on a section of the D3 motorway between Tábor and České Budějovice began, which raised the speed limit on the section to 150 km/h (93 mph).
+However, the section uses variable speed limit signs which allow 150 km/h only if favorable conditions are met.
+The trial is set to last for at least 6 months.